-Our vision includes helping people understand the problem, educating how to take action as an active bystander, and tips on the best practices when responding to a crisis or incident.
+Our vision includes helping people understand the problem, educating how to take action as an active bystander at concerts or events, and tips on the best practices when responding to a crisis or incident.

 GrooveSafe offers support and resources to survivors, fans, bands and venues.

 The GrooveSafe logo represents a message to stand against unwanted touching and sexual assault at events.

 We create no tolerance environments for harassment against any gender, by any gender, in any live setting.
 Your support will help create awareness surrounding bodily autonomy that empowers individuals' sense of agency and nurtures a setting where ticket holders feel safe and supported by bands, venues and their peers.

 GrooveSafe started as a movement within the live music community to bring awareness to non consensual touching and sexual violence at concerts and places we gather for entertainment.
 The issue is so rampant, GrooveSafe became a non profit and continues to work to create spaces that nurture consent culture.

 Yes, it happens and it’s terrible.
 For years, going to concerts was my happy place.
 There was just one element of the environment that was always uncomfortable.
 From time to time, I would get groped or grinded on.
 I spent many shows wondering why people thought it was okay to touch other people without permission.
 It ruined entire nights.
 The moment was over for the offender but I was stuck with the feelings of discomfort and fear.
 Sometimes, I was so put off, so violated, that I had to leave the show.

 I figured if this was happening to me so much, it had to be happening to others.

 I began to talk about it, mostly with friends and in online groups.
 I knew I had to be brave and talk about this issue as much as I could.